epochjs/epoch/README.md

   directory.
 * `gulp watch` - Starts a watch script to recompile CoffeeScript and Sass when any files change.
-* `gulp doc` - Generates codo documentation for the project.

 #### Source Structure